wjgoarxiv/LongChatGPT/README.md

 5. Exit
 Enter your choice:
 ```
 As terminal asks, we can choose the way to input the *initial prompt* to ChatGPT.
 As the writer of [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) mentioned, giving the role to ChatGPT is a good way to get the desired outputs.
-One of the best ways to hack ChatGPT is using the magical keyword `act as...`.
+One of the best ways to __hack ChatGPT__ is using the magical keyword __`act as...`__.
 For instance, if I want to get the desired outputs related to the nutrition, I can make an initial prompt like `Please, act as a nutritionist...`.
-The `longchatgpt` can manage these initial prompts as JSON format.
+The `longchatgpt` can __manage these initial prompts as JSON format__.
 If this is the first time to run `longchatgpt`, the program will create a JSON file named `initial_prompts.json` in the current directory.
 Newly formed JSON file looks like the following:

 ```json
 {